nxp-mcuxpresso/mcuxsdk-middleware-connectivity-framework/services/DBG/nbu_dbg/README.md

 ## Overview

 The NBU Debug module provides debugging capabilities for NBU (Narrow Band Unit) fault detection and analysis.
-It allows the host to monitor NBU status, detect faults/fatal assert, and extract debug information when crashes occur.
+It allows the host to monitor NBU status, detect faults/fatal assert, and extract debug information when crashes occur, and handle warning notifications.

 ## Platform Support